-NRI has been working in the areas microfluidic and micro conduit systems for more than a decade.
+NRI has been working in the areas microfluidic and micro conduit systems for more than a dozen years.

 - Innovative distribution and transport technologies for fluidic/gas exchange,